hashicorp/terraform-provider-azurerm/website/docs/r/lb_backend_address_pool.html.markdown

 * `load_balancing_rules` - The Load Balancing Rules associated with this Backend Address Pool.

 * `outbound_rules` - An array of the Load Balancing Outbound Rules associated with this Backend Address Pool.

----

-A `backend_address` block exports the following:

-* `network_interface_ip_configuration` - The Network Interface's ip configuration reference of this Backend Address.

 ## Timeouts